MRamadhanKesaPI/Maven-Market...Retail-Analytics-and-Optimization/README.md

 - Best Choice balances strong profit margins and sales targets, with $42,738 in revenue and a 60.6% profit margin.
 It shows a steady upward sales trend, making it a strong performer with high sales and proportional profits.
 - Plato and BBB Best have high profit margins (63.6% and 62.1%, respectively), but lower sales around $30K.
 However, while BBB Best shows a better sales trend, Plato missed its 10% target last month.
 Adjusting the price slightly for both products could help attract more buyers.

+**Note**: This report includes a drillthrough page for detailed product performance analysis.
+By clicking on a product brand in any of the pages, the report will automatically navigate to the product performance page, updating with data specific to the selected product.

 ![Product Detail 1](https://github.com/user-attachments/assets/195598bb-fa1b-4dbf-85ef-b5d122713b33)

 ![Product Detail 2](https://github.com/user-attachments/assets/05208946-c48f-4ad2-addf-44cd1ff62199)